Risto Vidaković: Ceres–Negros

 In 2016, Ceres were also participating in the Singapore Cup.
 At the time of Vidaković's appointment, the team had made it to the semi-finals.
 In the 80th minute of the first leg, Vidaković was sent off after continually complaining to the officials.
 Suspended from the second leg, technical director Ali Go filled in for him as Ceres were eliminated by Tampines Rovers on 5–3 aggregate.

 In the 2017 pre-season, Vidaković recruited Spanish defender Súper, who played under him at Betis B. In the 2017 AFC Cup, Ceres topped their group by beating S.League runners-up Tampines Rovers and Vietnamese champions Hà Nội.
-They then went on to defeat Malaysian champions Johor Darul Ta'zim in the ASEAN Zonal Semifinal, and Singapore's Home United in the zonal final, thus winning the ASEAN Zone.
-In the Inter-zone play-off semi-finals, they faced Tajikistan's Istiklol, winners of the Central Asia Zone.
-Losing on 5–1 aggregate, this was the furthest the club has reached in the AFC Cup.
+They then went on to defeat Malaysian champions Johor Darul Ta'zim in the ASEAN zonal semifinal, and Singapore's Home United in the zonal final, thus winning the ASEAN Zone.
+In the Inter-zone play-off semi-finals, they faced Tajikistan's Istiklol, winners of the Central Asia Zone, losing 5–1 on aggregate; this was the furthest the club has reached in the AFC Cup.

 In the Philippines Football League (PFL), which replaced the UFL, Ceres faced Kaya on 6 May for the new league's first ever match which ended in a 1–1 draw.
 Before kickoff in an away match against Global Cebu on 5 July, Vidaković complained about the uneven pitch.
 He was later sent off in the 56th minute after expressing his frustrations at the match officials.
 Ceres lost the match 1–0.
 On 14 October, in another match against Kaya, Vidaković was sent off after arguing with the officials for what he believed was an uncalled foul that led to a Kaya goal.
 The match ended in a 3–2 win for Ceres.
 Their 24 November match against league leaders Meralco Manila ended in a goalless draw, thus failing to overcome their one-point deficit.
 In their final match of the regular season, they were defeated by Global Cebu 2–0, sealing their second-seed finish with 57 points from 17 wins, 6 draws, and 5 losses.
 In the post-season playoffs, they defeated Kaya in the semifinals before beating Global 4–1 in the final, winning the league's inaugural title.